plaurentai/x-days-ai/log.md

 Now, when I see **a is b**, I understand it's checking identity equality— whether two variables point to the same memory location.
 And when I see **a == b**, it’s testing value equality— whether the values at those memory location are the same.
 I now know that a and b are simply labels that serve as reference by the python language.
 These labels are great for human Understanding.

 The learning continues tomorrow.

 **Work & Resources**:

+NONE

+---

+### Day 9 - Seeting up my computer for LLM projects

+#### July 5, 2025

+---

+**Focus**:

+The Focus today is setting up my computer for LLM works

+**Progress**:

+- Installing uv, the python package and project manager
+- Using uv to install diffrent versions of python
+- Using uv to install packages
+- Installing ollama 3.2 locally
+- Playround and toy around with ollama

+**Thoughts**:

+Today's learning experience was quite exciting.
+I discovered that uv is an incredible tool—with it, there's rarely a need to install Python globally on your machine.
+I'm dedicating significant time to mastering this tool, and it's genuinely refreshing to know I can run a large language model locally on my computer.

+I created several prompts to help me learn French, which has been fascinating.
+Tomorrow, I plan to use Ollama to summarize a website using Python, which should be another interesting project.

+**Work & Resources**: